dfusilier/type-director-compass/README.md

-### Define your font scales
+### Define your constraints

-Font scales are defined via SASS maps in the following format:
+Font scales built from constraints defined via a SASS map in the following format:

 ```scss
 $font-scales: (